thebithead/nuodb-operator/README.md

    --docker-username='yourUserName' --docker-password='yourPassword' \
    --docker-email='yourEmailAddr'  --docker-server='registry.connect.redhat.com'
  ```
+**Note:** If using Quay.io (or other supported public repo) to pull the NuoDB container images, a Kubernetes secret is not required because the NuoDB repository is public.
+For example, to pull the image from quay.io, run at the command prompt, docker pull quay.io/nuodb/nuodb-operator.

 #### Disable Linux Transparent Huge Pages (THP).
 Run the following required command to create a security context constraint which will allow the Operator to disable THP during Operator deployment.
 ```